Home > Resources > How to transfer photos to your new iPhone

 How to transfer photos from PC to new iPhone

 For those who want to transfer photos from a Windows PC to a new iPhone using a data cable instead of iCloud Photos, iTunes is a convenient method.
-However, it's important to note that this process will overwrite the existing photo library on your new iPhone.

 1. Connect your new iPhone to your PC using a compatible data cable.